spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-postmoogle.md

 - The shortcut commands with the [`just` program](just.md) are also available: `just install-all` or `just setup-all`

-  `just install-all` is useful for maintaining your setup quickly when its components remain unchanged.
+  `just install-all` is useful for maintaining your setup quickly ([2x-5x faster](../CHANGELOG.md#2x-5x-performance-improvements-in-playbook-runtime) than `just setup-all`) when its components remain unchanged.
 If you adjust your `vars.yml` to remove other components, you'd need to run `just setup-all`, or these components will still remain installed.

 - If you change the bridge's bot password (`matrix_postmoogle_password` in your `vars.yml` file) subsequently, the bot user's credentials on the homeserver won't be updated automatically.
 If you'd like to change the bot user's password, use a tool like [synapse-admin](configuring-playbook-synapse-admin.md) to change it, and then update `matrix_postmoogle_password` to let the bot know its new password.